 Prevention is the best line of defense for contracting a virus.
 Nopal cactus has antiviral properties, and some preliminary research has found that it has antiviral activity against herpes simplex virus (HSV), respiratory syncytial virus (RSV), and HIV.

 Nerve cells can be damaged like all other cells.
 This can lead to sensory loss or pain.
 Nopal cactus can protect against this damage.
-For instance, a 2014 study found that it contains neuroprotective properties.
+For instance, found that it contains neuroprotective properties.
 This can help prevent nerve cells from damage or loss of function.

 Antioxidants can protect our cells from damage caused by free radicals.
-Nopal cactus is full of antioxidants, and a 2013 study found that the cactus is able to reduce oxidative stress.
+Nopal cactus is full of antioxidants, and found that the cactus is able to reduce oxidative stress.
 Antioxidants can benefit everyone, regardless of age and preexisting conditions.

 Regulating blood sugar can be a huge struggle for people with diabetes.
 Nopal cactus may provide a complementary solution.
-Some research indicates that nopal cactus can decrease and regular blood sugar.
-A 2012 study, for example, recommends taking nopal cactus together with other diabetes medications to help regulate blood sugar.
+Some research indicates that nopal cactus can decrease and regular blood sugar. , for example, recommends taking nopal cactus together with other diabetes medications to help regulate blood sugar.